dotmh/Wordpress-Oembed-Library/readme.md

 A library to be used within plugins or themes to allow easier access to an oembed endpoint please see http://oembed.com/ for the oembed specification

+In all examples the var $embed is an instance of this class

 PLEASE NOTE : This is NOT a wordpress plugin.

 Usage